GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 }
 ```

-You may have noticed that my contoller action also has an **OpalAuthorization** attribute.
+You may have noticed that my controller action also has an **OpalAuthorization** attribute.
 When you register your tools in Opal with the discovery endpoint, you have the option to provide a bearer token that will be sent in an Authorization header.
 This is a custom attribute that checks for the presence of an Authorization header with a bearer token and checks it against a user defined bearer token within my AddOn.
 In my AddOn I allow the user to define multiple bearer tokens with different read/write permissions like so:

 ![A screenshot of the create new token modal](/assets/robots-handler-opal-tools-2.png)

 ## Wrapping Up

 At the end of the day, Opal tools are just REST APIs with a specific JSON contract.
 Before you start building, it’s worth validating which official SDK (JavaScript, Python, or C#) best suits your project.
 They provide a quick path to getting up and running.
 If you find the SDK constraints don’t fit your use case, building your own endpoints without an SDK gives you full control over routing, authentication, and integration with your existing codebase.
-This makes it easier to plug tools into your Optimizely CMS or Add-Ons without worrying about conflicts and to consider serverless hosting such as Azure Function Apps.
+This makes it easier to plug tools into your Optimizely CMS or Add-ons without worrying about conflicts and to consider serverless hosting such as Azure Function Apps.

 If you’re a developer working with Optimizely, I’d encourage you to give this a try yourself.
 Start small: build a discovery endpoint, define a tool with one or two parameters, and watch Opal call it directly.
 Once you see it working end-to-end, you’ll have a solid foundation for building more advanced tools tailored to your projects.